Glenarm Castle & Garden, Glenarm Castle Estate, (external) Co. Antrim - Embrace a Giant Spirit

 Nearby Attractions

-• Ballycastle – Charming harbour town with shops, pubs and the Ballycastle Museum.
+• Ballycastle – A charming harbour town with shops, pubs and coastal walks, located just a short drive along the coast.